 The growth of online shopping expanded the need for online support too.
-Many brands shifted to remote chat and call support in order to assist their customers shopping online in making the right decisions in their purchases.
+Many brands shifted to remote chat and call support to assist their customers in shopping online in making the right decisions in their purchases.
 Good customer service relationships have always been and will continue to be, the key to a successful sales business.

 Augmented Reality (AR), machine learning, and Artificial Intelligence (AI) have made the e-commerce experience more real than ever.
 Brands such as IKEA, Home Depot, Target, Shopify, and Amazon have all introduced AR to their e-commerce platforms.

 This has very much enhanced their online shopping platforms making it simpler and a more pleasant experience for shoppers.
 Just find the product you need and check its size and appearance in your room with the use of a smartphone.
 Magic!

 Last year witnessed a record in sales of hygiene and self-care products.
 The pandemic has profoundly changed the consumer’s mindset about cleaning and antiseptic products and created the need for higher-than-usual levels of sanitization in stores and restaurants.

 Sanitizing products led to the need for hand skincare and masks led to ‘maskne’ – which, in turn, led to the need for new experiments in facial treatment.

 Do you want it now, today, or tomorrow?
 Delivery has never been as fast as it is today.
 Those who managed to go online in time have discovered faster and more effective ways of delivery.
 The key factors are the level of hygiene and the accuracy of the delivery.